 The Poppy War by R.F.
 Kuang – ★★½

 Even without the characterization, foreshadowing, and pacing problems, I have to say that I don’t get the point of this one.
-Fiction – especially SFF – is entertainment, and why would I want to read 200+ pages of despair and explicit portrayals of violence closely inspired by real-life events for fun?
+I like fantasy because it’s not real, so writing something so closely inspired by real events kind of defeat the purpose?

 I thought the way this book talked about revenge and anger was really interesting, but the that’s the only thing I liked about the second half.
 Anyway, many people like it (and I think it’s going to win lots of awards) so I’m hesitant to discourage people from getting into it.